Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 3-way/README_trafficlight3way.md

 3. _Phase 3 – Pedestrian Crossing_

-   After NW right turn, all signals turn red and pedestrian crossing is enabled for 10 seconds.
+   After NW right turn, all signals turn red and pedestrian crossing is enabled for the preset time.

 4. _Phase 4 – WS Right Green_